 A total of 18 graduate credit hours is required.

 Six of the 18 hours must be met by satisfactory completion of two core courses: ANTH/ARTH 7661 Museum Practices and ANTH/ARTH 7662 Museums and Communities.

 Six elective hours (two classes) will be selected in consultation with the Admissions and Advisory Committee and with the approval of the program coordinator (Dr. Luebbers).
 Unless a special exemption is requested, students in the Anthropology and Art/Art History graduate programs must take at least three elective hours outside of their major department.

 Six internship hours are also required.
-These consist of two three-credit-hour internships: ARTH/ANTH 7669 Museum Internship.
-Each of the two internship locations will be chosen by the student in consultation with the Admissions and Advisory Committee and with the approval of the program coordinator (Dr. Luebbers).
+These consist of two 3 credit hour internships: ARTH/ANTH 7669 Museum Internship.
+Each of the two internships require 150 hours of work under the supervision of an experienced staff member at the host institution.
+The internship locations will be chosen by the student in consultation with the Admissions and Advisory Committee and with the approval of the program coordinator (Dr. Luebbers).
 For those students already working in a museum or other appropriate community site, three of the internship hours may be replaced by a third elective course.

 NOTE: The student must be officially admitted to the Interdisciplinary Graduate Certificate Program in Museum Studies and have successfully completed at least one core course, before any internship will be approved.

 The Museum Studies Certificate Program evaluates candidates for admission on a rolling basis upon receipt of all application materials.